Armandpl/armandpl_blog/pages/the-mom-test.md

         - That's a way to find real problems to solve
         - "Bad customer conversations aren't just useless.
 Worse they convince you that you're on the right path.
 They give you a false positive that causes you to over-invest your cash, your time, and your team"
     - ## How to do it right ?
-        - ### Chap 1 - The Mom Test
+        - ## Chap 1 - The Mom Test
-            - ### The mom test
-                - 1. Talk about their life insted of your idea. (you can also not talk about your idea at all, at least at the beggining)
+            - Talk about their life instead of your idea. (you can also not talk about your idea at all, at least at the beggining)
-                - 2. Ask about specifics in the past instead of generics or opinions about the future
+            - Ask about specifics in the past instead of generics or opinions about the future
-                - 3. Talk less and listen more
+            - Talk less and listen more
-        - ### Chap 2 - Avoiding bad data
+        - ## Chap 2 - Avoiding bad data
             - "Bad data gives false negatives (thinking the idea is dead when it's not) and false positive (thinking we're on the right track when we're not)"
             - Il existe trois type de données inutiles/corrompues
                 - Les compliments